 Should you replace your water heater?
 Service Experts Heating & Air Conditioning is here with a few signals to look for when choosing whether it’s time to invest in a new water heating system.

-If your water heater has standard maintenance, you can expect it to operate around a decade, depending on the number of occupants in a home.
-By the time your water heater reaches 10 years, it’s likely time to seriously think about replacement, especially before a leak causes any damage.
+If your water heater has routine maintenance, you can expect it to operate around a decade, depending on the number of occupants in a home.
+By the time your water heater hits 10 years, it’s likely time to seriously think about replacement, especially before a leak causes any damage.

-If the water from your water heater (hot side pipes) is streaming out rusty, it may be a signal that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is streaming out rusty, it could be a sign that your water heater is rusting on the inside.
 This could create a leak, not to mention polluted water.
-Call an expert plumber to have them determine if your water heater system is getting ready to fail on you.
+Call an expert plumber to have them determine if your water heater system is getting ready to give out.

-Rumbling or thumping sounds coming from your water heater can be a signal that sediment has built up on the bottom of the tank.
-This means your equipment will be less efficient and will require more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the extra time spent heating your water could cause more damage on your tank, possibly generating cracks or leaks.
+Thundering or thumping sounds coming from your water heater can be a signal that deposit has built up on the bottom of the tank.
+This means your water heater will be less efficient and will require more gas or electricity to heat your water, creating higher water heating bills.
+It also means that the extra time spent heating your water could result in more damage on your tank, leading to cracks or leaks.

-If you see water around your water heater tank, you might have a leak.
+If you notice water around your water heater tank, you may have a leak.
 Ask an expert plumber to come out and investigate and they can provide you a quote on a new water heater if necessary.